-EDU 151 Infant and Toddler Care
+EDU 151

-This course is an introduction to the field of infant and toddler child care in family care and group care settings.
-The design and implementation of age-appropriate activities and routines for infants and toddlers are explored.
-Hours: 39 lecture.
+This course is an introduction to the field of infant and toddler chil ily care and group care settings.
+The design and implementation priate activities and routines for infants and toddlers are explored. ture.
 Prerequisite: EDU 102 with a grade of "C" or better.
-Usually offered in the spring.

-EDU 152 School-Age Group Child Care

-This course is an introduction to school-age child care.
-The design and implementation of age-appropriate activities and routines for children from age five through eight are explored.
+Usually offere of age-appro- .
+Hours: 39 lec- EDU 152 School-Age Group Child Care This course is an introduction to school-age child care.
+The desig mentation of age-appropriate activities and routines for children through eight are explored.
 Hours: 39 lecture.
+Prerequisite: EDU 102 "C" or better.
+Usually offered in the spring. from age five EDU 153 Child Health, Safety and Nutrition This course focuses on assessing the health and safety of young chi emphasis on preventive health maintenance and nutritional require 39 lecture.
 Prerequisite: EDU 102 with a grade of "C" or better.
-Usually offered in the spring.

-EDU 153 Child Health, Safety and Nutrition

-This course focuses on assessing the health and safety of young children, with an emphasis on preventive health maintenance and nutritional requirements.
-Hours: 39 lecture.
-Prerequisite: EDU 102 with a grade of "C" or better.
-Usually offered in the spring.

-EDU 155 Foundations of Education

-This course, which covers the major developments in the history of American education, offers a comprehensive overview of the historical, philosophical, sociological, political and legal foundations of education.
+Usuall spring. ements.
+Hours: EDU 155 Foundations of Education This course, which covers the major developments in the history of ucation, offers a comprehensive overview of the historical, philoso

+0logical, political and legal foundations of education.
 Emphasis is placed on the structure and organization of schools, roles of classroom teachers, influences on teaching and learning, diversity, and contemporary educational policy and issues.
 Hours: 39 lecture and 15 observation.
 Usually offered in the fall and spring.